A natural sweetener with zero calories and zero aftertaste that doesn’t cause cancer in lab rats? Is that a dream too good to be true?

 I tried NuNaturals brand of stevia for baking, subbing it for half of the sugar in my healthy pumpkin muffins.
 Disaster.
 The batch had a really odd aftertaste that most would probably guess was an artificial sweetener.
 I would never do it again, honestly.
 Not worth ruining the batch, even though the muffins were still edible – they just weren’t nearly as fun to eat.

-Many sources say there is no harm in stevia, but large doses in animals has been linked to “interference of carbohydrate absorption, metabolism disruption, reduced sperm production and conversion to mutagenic compounds.”
+Many sources say there is no harm in stevia, but large doses in animals have been linked to “interference of carbohydrate absorption, metabolism disruption, reduced sperm production, and conversion to mutagenic compounds.”
 Um.
 Blah.
-We don’t know if any of that happens in humans, of course, and is a “large dose” beyond anything one could consume, or is it similar to what I’d experience if I switched all my sweeteners to stevia? (source)
+We don’t know if any of that happens in humans, of course, and is a “large dose” beyond anything one could consume, or is it similar to what I’d experience if I switched all my sweeteners to stevia?8

 Since stevia has been used regularly as a sweetener in Japan for 40 years and commandeers 40% of the sweetener consumption there, I think we can watch their experience to determine possible health risks.
 So far, nothing has come of it negatively.